Terms and Conditions

 1.2 The three (3) consolation prize winners will receive a cash award of GBP 100.00 each.

 1.3 Participating and winning authors will be contacted personally via email or telephone by 31 July 2019.

 1.4 The judges’ decision is final and no appeal and/or correspondence will be entertained.

 1.5 Oxford reserves the right to substitute prizes of equal or greater value at any time without notice to the participants.
 No cash alternatives to prizes will be provided.

 1.6 Oxford reserves the right to amend these terms and conditions without notice, where it is deemed necessary to do so or where it is required to do so because of circumstances beyond its control.
-Any changes to these terms and conditions will be posted on the website for the Competition (defined below).
+Any changes to these terms and conditions will be posted on the website for the Campaign (defined below).

 2.1.1.
 Category 1.
 For those aged 5 years old to 8 years old at the time of entry.

 2.1.2.
 Category 2.
 For those aged 9 years old to 12 years old at the time of entry.